 They also will tell you what you should do to make sure your home is ready for the cold, and how to dress if you have to be outside.
 Whether you plan to make a trip, or just stay around the house, “know it: Winter survival” can help you.

 Preliminary numbers from the Oklahoma Mesonet, the state’s weather network, indicate the average statewide temperature during February was 35.4 degrees, 6.3 degrees below normal and the 14th coolest since records began in 1895.

 Two significant ice storms and several heavy snows, including a record-setting 13.5 inches in Oklahoma City during the historic Christmas Eve blizzard, have left Oklahomans wondering where the warm winters of the past 20 years have gone.

-If you have a suggestion for a topic, send it to Know It Editor Don Gammill by e-mail to email@example.com; by mail to Know It Editor, P.O.
+by e-mail to email@example.com; by mail to Know It Editor, P.O.
 Box 25125, Oklahoma City, OK 73125; or call him at 475-3932.